smcd253/uart-m3pi-ee250/README.md

-mbed-esp8266-mqtt-example
+EE 250L Spring 2018: Example to run MQTT using an m3pi and ESP8266 device.

 ## Summary

 The main purpose for this repository is to show an educational example of a multi-threaded, (mostly) event-based MQTT application built on top of mbed OS using the ESP8266-01 wifi interface.
 This code is configured for the mbed LPC1768 board, but should be compatible for other mbed OS capatible boards.
-For those who attended the Frontiers in Education (FIE) 2017 workshop, we have the powerpoint slides hosted here.
-Please note we will not be updating the slides through time.
-Please refer to the FIE_WORKSHOP release tag to see the original code we used in the workshop.

 ## Preface